 In many ways, B2B buying is increasingly coming to resemble B2C buying.
 As B2B buyers rely more on self-directed research, the need for engaging and personalized content experiences in B2B is growing fast.

-However, major differences between the B2C and B2B sales funnels remain.
+However, major differences between the B2C and B2B content marketing funnels remain.
 For example, the B2B sales funnel typically has more stages because the buying cycle is longer.

 And while both funnels begin with stages of awareness and interest, B2B buyers move through longer and more serious stages of consideration and intent.
 After all, B2B buyers are making decisions for a business.